10 things to do at the Jewish Ghetto of Rome

 Fountain of the Turtles| ©Heather Cowper

-It is here that you realize that the days of hustle and bustle that filled the neighborhood with life ended in 1943, when in a single day about 2,000 of the 7,000 people who were part of Rome's Jewish community were forcibly taken away.
+It is here that you realize that the days of bustle that filled the neighborhood with life ended in 1943, when in a single day about 2,000 of the 7,000 people who were part of Rome's Jewish community were forcibly taken away.
 What remains today is just a reminder of an earlier era.

 Before continuing your walk, I recommend sitting in Mattei square to watch the people go by and try to imagine what this neighborhood used to be like in the last century.